top of page

 My therapeutic vibe -

-My therapeutic approach is attachment and trauma focused.
+My therapeutic approach is attachment, somatic, and trauma focused.
 I utilize Attachment Theory, EMDR, and Parts work via Internal Family Systems and DNMS along with Ketamine Assisted Psychotherapy (KAP) as tools to help my clients heal from deep emotional wounding.
+I also am completing my Yoga Teacher Training and use yoga poses along with breath work to help clients access the body.

 Parts work, particularly as conceptualized through Internal Family Systems (IFS), provides a compassionate and non-pathologizing framework to help individuals understand, heal, and integrate the often-fragmented inner experiences that result from complex trauma and disrupted attachment.
 Trauma, especially when rooted in early relationships, tends to create internal divisions as a way of coping with overwhelming emotions, unmet needs, or unsafe environments.